harryxu/dserver/data/puppet/modules/apache/README.md

 #####`ssl_certs_dir`

 Specifies the location of the SSL certification directory.
-Defaults to '/etc/ssl/certs' on Debian, '/etc/pki/tls/certs' on RedHat, and '/usr/local/etc/apache22' on FreeBSD.
+Defaults to '/etc/ssl/certs' on Debian, '/etc/pki/tls/certs' on RedHat, '/usr/local/etc/apache22' on FreeBSD, and '/etc/ssl/apache2' on Gentoo.

 #####`ssl_chain`